 Dietitians often get asked the question “What is the difference between a dietitian and a nutritionist?”

 In Australia, the title of Accredited Practicing Dietitian (APD) is strictly protected.
-It can only be used by someone who has completed tertiary level study in dietetics in a course accredited by the Dietitians Association of Australia (DAA), & continues professional development activities every year to ensure they meet professional standards & provide evidence-based guidance to clients.
+It can only be used by someone who has completed tertiary level study in dietetics in a course accredited by the Dietitians Association of Australia (DAA), and continues professional development activities every year to ensure they meet professional standards and provide evidence-based guidance to clients.

 A nutritionist, however, is an unprotected title in Australia.
 This means that anyone can call themselves a nutritionist, regardless of the amount of study they have undertaken.
 There is no specific authority that assesses the qualifications of nutritionists who are not dietitians, so it is often harder to know if someone titled as a nutritionist is qualified to provide evidence-based nutrition services.

 Private health funds cover dietitian consults that are provided by an Accredited Practicing Dietitian – speak with your insurer to check your coverage.
 Dietitian consults are also eligible for Medicare rebates when referred by a GP under the Chronic Disease Management plan.